One of the keys to a great-sounding classical guitar is to have it fit with the best nylon guitar strings for your style.

-What is the Difference Between Nylon and Carbon Strings?
+What’s the Difference Between Nylon and Carbon Strings?

-Nylon strings have been the standard for classical guitars ever since players stopped using animal byproduct in the 1940s.
+Nylon strings have been the standard for classical guitars ever since players stopped using animal byproducts in the 1940s.
 As plastics became more commonplace, it was possible to make much more consistent strings using nylon, and gut strings disappeared for all but a few stalwarts.

-Interestingly enough, carbon strings are prized for their tonal resemblance to gut strings, which makes them popular amongst players looking to recreate the vintage sound, without having to source animal product strings, and without the ethical issues that can put some off the use of those strings.
+Interestingly enough, carbon strings are prized for their tonal resemblance to gut strings, which makes them popular amongst players looking to recreate the vintage sound without having to source animal-product strings and without the ethical issues that can put some off the use of those strings.

 - Tonally very colorful

 - Volume balance between treble and bass strings can be very noticeable

 - Incredible volume and projection

 - Extreme sustain

 - Less comfortable than nylon

 - Can be too bright for some tastes